 Kotor Montenegro is just one day trip that you should make from Dubrovnik.
 For us here at Wyld Family Travel we will tell you that Kotor is the most beautiful place in the whole of the Balkans with outstanding scenery everywhere you look.

 The Dubrovnik to Kotor drive is a 92-kilometre trip.
 Dubrovnik to Montenegro Border is only half that distance.
 This is a short distance but you should allow over 2 hours for the journey each way on a Dubrovnik Kotor trip.

 You see Croatia and Montenegro are not part of the European Union and border controls are still in place.
-So whether you are on a bus from Dubrovnik to Kotor or driving from Dubrovnik to Kotor you will be stopped 4 times on your return journey.
+So whether you are on a bus from Dubrovnik to Kotor or driving to Kotor you will be stopped 4 times on your return journey.

 It’s actually a bit amusing stopping at the border it is like going back in time to cold war days.
 A gruff looking man approaches your car, demands your passport, they whisk it away into an office or a booth only to return it a few minutes later with a stamp and your Dubrovnik Kotor journey resumes.